FMIA Week 8: Steelers Stay Perfect, Sit Atop Midseason Power Rankings - Peter King, NBC

 o.
 Now that’s what I call a great beer review.

 p.
 You might expect one last clarion call in this space about the election.
 I decided against it.
 Really, what’s left to say?
-And who possibly could be undecided about presidential choice the day before the polls open?
+And who possibly could be undecided about the choice for president on Nov.
+2?
 I just hope for one thing: I hope truth wins.
 We need to get back to truth-telling in this country.

 q.
 Thanks to the NBA, and to the Brooklyn Nets, for making Barclays Center in Brooklyn available for early voting.
 My wife and I planned to vote early in our neighborhood; we live not far from the home of the Nets.
 On one of our daily Brooklyn walks with Chuck the dog last Monday, we were surprised to see virtually no line waiting to get in to vote.
 So I held Chuck outside, and my wife voted.
 Then she came out, and I got in line and voted.
 The whole process—getting in line, showing my voter ID, signing a tablet with a stylus pen, waiting for the signature to be verified, then printing out my bar-coded ballot, then filling out the little ovals with my choices, and finally feeding my ballot into a voting machine—took me seven minutes.
 I feel for those who had such long waits.
 It’s not right.
 But I’m heartened to see the millions who voted early, in person.